Bern, November 2022

 1. Gurtenfestival AG is referred to hereinafter as the “Organiser”.
-The following General Terms and Conditions (hereinafter referred to as the “GTC”) apply to festival visitors and other contractual partners of the Organiser.
+The following General Terms and Conditions (hereinafter referred to as the “GTC”) apply to festival visitors and other contractual partners of the O

-2. With the acquisition of a festival ticket, the acquirer or holder (hereinafter “Ticket Acquirer” or “Ticket Holder”) accepts the GTC of the Organiser.
+2. With the acquisition of a festival ticket, the acquirer or holder (hereinafter “Ticket Acquirer” or “Ticket Holder”) accepts the GTC of the O

 3. Festival visitors must observe the opening hours communicated for their respective category.
 The Organiser reserves the right to change the opening hours without prior notice.
 The Organiser accepts no liability for delays at the entrance.

 4. The Organiser has its own ticket sales organisation.
 By acquiring a festival ticket through the Organiser’s ticket sales organisation, a contractual relationship is created exclusively between the Ticket Acquirer or Ticket Holder and the Organiser.
 The website and the ticket system are protected by copyright and other laws.
 All rights thereto, including ownership and/or usage rights, are held by the Organiser and/or its suppliers/licensors.

 a.
 Ordering the Ticket; Use of the Online Ticket Shop; Personal Data

 5. The Ticket Acquirers select tickets on the website (ticket shop).
 Their selection is then displayed in the shopping basket.
 Upon confirming their order, the Ticket Acquirers submit their binding offer to purchase the selected festival tickets.

 6. Ticket Acquirers must provide the necessary information during the ordering process and it must be complete and correct.
 It is the sole responsibility of the Ticket Acquirers to place orders via the ticket shop for festival tickets in a timely manner before the date of the event (hereinafter “Online Order”).